Joxebus/SpringBootGroovy/README.md

 ## The Application Class

-The package `com.nearsoft` is the main package of this application, in here a file named `Application.groovy` is placed, this is the entry point for our Spring Boot Application.
+The package `io.github.joxebus` is the main package of this application, in here a file named `Application.groovy` is placed, this is the entry point for our Spring Boot Application.

 ## Controllers